Supervised Multimodal Bitransformers for Classifying Images and Text: Approach

 \subsection{Evaluation}

 We evaluate on a diverse set of multimodal classification tasks.
 We compare against two tasks also used in \cite{Kiela:2018aaai}: MM-IMDB \cite{Arevalo:2017mmimdb} and FOOD101 \cite{Wang:2015food101}.
 To illustrate that the architecture generalizes beyond two input types, we additionally evaluate on V-SNLI \cite{Vu:2018vsnli}, which consists of (premise, hypothesis, image) triplets.
-In what follows, we describe the tasks in more detail.
 See Table \ref{tab:dataset_stats} for dataset statistics and Table \ref{tab:examples} for examples.

-\begin{itemize} \item \textbf{MM-IMDB} The MM-IMDB dataset \cite{Arevalo:2017mmimdb} consists of movie plot outlines and movie posters.
+\paragraph{MM-IMDB} The MM-IMDB dataset \cite{Arevalo:2017mmimdb} consists of movie plot outlines and movie posters.
 The objective is to classify each movie by genre.
 This is a multilabel prediction problem, i.e., one movie can have multiple genres.
-The dataset was specifically introduced by \cite{Arevalo:2017mmimdb} to address the relative scarcity of high-quality multimodal classification datasets. \item \textbf{FOOD101} The UPMC FOOD101 dataset \cite{Wang:2015food101} contains textual recipe descriptions for 101 food labels.
+The dataset was specifically introduced by \cite{Arevalo:2017mmimdb} to address the relative scarcity of high-quality multimodal classification datasets.

+\paragraph{FOOD101} The UPMC FOOD101 dataset \cite{Wang:2015food101} contains textual recipe descriptions for 101 food labels.
 The recipes were scraped from web pages and subsequently cleaned to extract text data.
-Each page was matched with a single image, where the images were obtained by querying Google Image Search for the given category (which might be noisy).
-The objective is to find the corresponding food label for each recipe-image combination. \item \textbf{V-SNLI} The V-SNLI dataset is based on the SNLI dataset \cite{Bowman:2015snli}.
+Each page was matched with a single image, where the images were obtained by querying Google Image Search for the given (possibly noisy) category.
+The objective is to find the corresponding food label for each recipe-image combination.

+\paragraph{V-SNLI} The V-SNLI dataset is based on the SNLI dataset \cite{Bowman:2015snli}.
 The objective is to classify a premise and hypothesis, with associated image, into one of three categories: entailment, neutral or contradition.
-The text-only SNLI dataset was created by having Turkers provide hypotheses for premises that were derived from captions in the Flickr30k dataset \cite{Young:2014flickr30k}. \cite{Vu:2018vsnli} put the original images and the premise-hypothesis pairs back together in order to create what they refer to as a grounded entailment task, called V-SNLI.
-V-SNLI also comes with a hard subset of the test set, originally created for SNLI, where a hypothesis-only classifier fails \cite{Gururangan:2018arxiv}. \end{itemize}
+The SNLI dataset was created by having Turkers provide hypotheses for premises that were derived from captions in the Flickr30k dataset \cite{Young:2014flickr30k}. \cite{Vu:2018vsnli} put the original images and the premise-hypothesis pairs back together in order to create a grounded entailment task, called V-SNLI.
+V-SNLI also comes with a hard subset of the test set, originally created for SNLI, where a hypothesis-only classifier fails \cite{Gururangan:2018arxiv}.